sparkertime/scottparker.co/_posts/2023-02-04-hello-again-world.md

 <hr>

 The heyday of this blog began in 2005 when my soon-to-be-wife said "every nerd I've ever met has a half-built website that's perpetually 'coming soon'."
 That was all I needed to finish coding it in PHP the following weekend.
-This golden age lasted for about a decade until 2015 or so when posts gradually slowed from a stream to a trickle to what is now, if I'm generous, an occasional drip.
+This golden age lasted for about a decade until 2015 or so when posts gradually slowed from a stream, to a trickle, to what is now, if I'm generous, an occasional drip.

 ## The usual suspects